-Olympia man indicted in fires at Jehovah’s Witness halls
+Washington man indicted in fires at Jehovah’s Witness halls

 “The prosecutor claimed I’m a danger to society.
 This is simply not true,” he wrote.
 “It was stated that I was under investigation for several attacks against Jehovah Witnesses (JW) churches.
 I am innocent.”

-Prosecutors have said that electronic evidence placed devices owned and controlled by Starrett at or near the scenes of some of the arsons, that accounts registered to him were used to search for information about the halls and the religion, and that an individual matching him and a car matching his were captured on surveillance video at some of the scenes.
+Prosecutors have said that electronic evidence placed devices owned and controlled by Starrett were at or near the scenes of some of the arsons, that accounts registered to him were used to search for information about the halls and the religion, and that an individual matching him and a car matching his were captured on surveillance video at some of the scenes.

 Furthermore, they said that several friends and family members told law enforcement that Starrett believed he was haunted by the spirits of an ex-girlfriend’s deceased Jehovah’s Witness relatives, and that he hated the religion.
 The friends and family members also reported that he used drugs and alcohol heavily and had serious mental health issues.